Cap-go/capacitor-inappbrowser/README.md

 With this plugin you can send events from the main app to the inappbrowser and vice versa.

+> The data is sent as a JSON object, so no functions or other non-JSON-serializable types are allowed.

 #### Main app to inappbrowser

 ```js